 Engage in significant conversations about what is real, what we can know, how we should think, and how we should live.
-Develop your capacities for problem solving and critical thinking regarding truth, purpose, and worldview.
-The philosophy major is designed to increase your ability to intelligently address key questions about life and to prepare you for a successful career.
+Develop your capacity for problem solving and critical thinking regarding truth, purpose, and worldview.
+Increase your ability to intelligently address key questions about life and to prepare you for a successful career.
 Connect with knowledgeable Christian philosophers and students like you who think deeper.
-This major provides exceptional preparation for further graduate study in a wide variety of fields.
+Be prepared for further graduate study in a wide variety of fields.

 graduates earn top scores nationwide on GRE and LSAT exams

 of seniors received relevant and appropriate preparation for their field

 of philosophy double their income in the first 10 years of employment

 Our unique Christ-centered philosophy major covers the main areas of philosophy--ethics, epistemology, logic, and metaphysics--and examines everything through the lens of Christian theology.
 Grow in your faith as you see how God is acting according to plan for his purpose in Christ.

 We offer the opportunity for you to work with faculty on research projects, including participating in Science & Theology chapels and contributing to the Oxford University program with Dr. Bradley Sickler.

 Many employers seek out philosophy graduates because they can clearly communicate complex concepts.
 If you would like to pursue a career in law, teaching and research, working in the public sector, or publishing and journalism, then our philosophy degree will prepare you for a successful future.

 With campus so close to downtown Minneapolis and St. Paul, students can take advantage of opportunities in Minnesota’s thriving philosophy industries.